Skip to main content

 1. Choose your online network wisely.

-Also, elect for additional authentication if it’s not already there by default.
-All online banks like Ally Bank have 2-step or 2-factor authentication built into their security solutions, but it’s still smart to enable multi-factor verification in other apps you use where this feature is optional, especially your personal email account, financial management and planning websites and apps, and any digital interaction you have that stores your personal information or payment methods (such as retail accounts, gift cards, etc.).
+If it’s not already there by default, elect for additional authentication.
+Most online banks like Ally Bank have two-step or two-factor authentication built into their security solutions, but it’s still smart to enable multi-factor verification in other apps where this feature is optional.

 Is Ally Bank safe?

 Keeping your accounts and personal information secure is a top priority for Ally Bank — especially for those of us on the fraud and security teams.
-Our approach protects you with a layered strategy, which is constantly being updated to protect customers from the latest threats.
+Our approach protects you with a layered strategy that is updated to protect customers from threats.

 Jeff Kearney, CFE, CAMS, is the executive director of enterprise fraud, security and investigations at Ally, responsible for leading the company’s approach to fraud-fighting and prevention.
 Jeff works to create partnerships with teams across Ally as well as external vendors and law enforcement in order to stay vigilant and current on all fraud and security matters.
 Jeff has a long background in fraud and security, previously holding the position of chief security officer at GMAC Insurance.